 Although you can also configure this feature while you set up a WiFi network, this feature is more complex and therefore described separately.
-For more information, see Set up Multi PSK for a WiFi network on page 90.
+For more information, see Set up Multi PSK for a WiFi network on page 69.

 - 10. Optionally, disable the WiFi broadcast or set up a WiFi activity schedule by selecting one of the following radio buttons: - Always ON: When you set up an SSID, you are creating a new VAP.
 By default, the new VAP is enabled and the Always ON radio button is selected. - Always OFF: Select this radio button to set up the SSID but temporarily disable the VAP. - Custom: Select this radio button to set up a broadcast schedule.
 An icon displays to the right of the radio button.
 Do the following: - a.
 Click the icon next to the radio button.

-A pop-up window displays. - b.
+b.
 Either select a predefined time from the Preset menu or select custom time blocks by clicking the time blocks.

 A blue color for a time block indicates that the VAP will be enabled (on).
-A gray color for a time block indicates that the VAP will be disabled (off). - c.
-Click the Done button.The pop-up window closes.
+A gray color for a time block indicates that the VAP will be disabled (off).

+c.
+Click the Done button.

 For each SSID, you can create a single custom schedule.
-In that schedule, for each day from 12:00 a.m. to 11:59 p.m., you specify the time or times that the VAP is disabled.
+In that schedule, for each day from 12:00 a.m. to the next day 12:00 a.m., you specify the time or times that the VAP is disabled.

-11. Optionally, select a single radio band only.
+11. Optionally, select one or two radio bands only by clearing one or more check boxes.